API-Skeletons/zf-doctrine-querybuilder/README.md

 class UserGroup {}
 ```

-find all users that belong to UserGroup id #1 by querying the user resource with the following query:
+find all users that belong to UserGroup id #1 by querying the user resource with the following filter:

 ```php
     array('type' => 'eq', 'field' => 'group', 'value' => '1')